ravina029/KidneyDisease_end_to_end/README.md

  - Logging & tagging your model

 # dataset contains 203 images belonging two classes
-The model was trained on a local machine, leading to a relatively small image dataset due to the limited processing power of the local machine. https://drive.google.com/file/d/15EoQXCKhMYBU8mjxnpVebni-JAZmtezo/view?usp=sharing
+The model was trained on a local machine, with relatively small dataset due to the limited processing power of the local machine. https://drive.google.com/file/d/15EoQXCKhMYBU8mjxnpVebni-JAZmtezo/view?usp=sharing

 # Link for the live demo of this project